caiociardelli/gladm25/README.md

 This parametrization includes Vpv (km/s), Vph (km/s), Vsv (km/s), Vsh (km/s), Eta, and Rho (g/cm^3).
 The perturbations for the default parameters, as well as some derived parameters such as the isotropic velocities (Vp and Vs), the bulk sound speed, the Vp/Vs ratios, and the transverse isotropy, can also be computed using these routines.

-The model is composed of four zones:
+The model is composed of four layers:

 Zone 1: Represents the crust using a block model.
 The horizontal resolution is 0.5 degrees, both in latitude and longitude, and the vertical resolution is 1 km.
 This zone stretches from 5 km above sea level to 80 km depth.